 Working this way is the exact opposite of giving advice in terms of the situation it creates.
 All the negatives of giving advice become positives here.
 If they end up being right, they will feel a sense of pride that they made the right choice.
 If they end up being wrong they will feel responsible, but they will also know they had your support so they won’t resent you, and you will know they made the decision logically so you won’t feel frustrated.
 And even though it did go wrong, it wasn’t your decision, so they don’t call your judgement into question.

 Most importantly though, you’ll find that the more you work like this, the less people need you.
 When you give advice when someone asks for it, they become dependent on your advice.
 When you help them make a decision rationally, they start to change the way they think.
 After a while, people will automatically start thinking this way when they’re faced with problems, so you’re actually helping them improve rather than just giving them answers.

 The more practise you have at this, and the more your people get used to you doing it, the more you’ll see results.
 One of the most common management interactions I have with someone who works for me when we’re starting to get used to working together goes a little like this:

 Employee: Hey Matt, I’ve got a problem with this, what should I do

 Me: I don’t know, what should you do?

 If they smile when I say that, I know that we’re getting somewhere.
-It means they’ve been through the conversation with me enough times to know all the things I usually would have asked before that question, and they can just ask themselves those questions.
+It means they’ve been through the conversation with me enough times to know all the things I would usually have asked before I got to that question, and they follow the process without me.

 If you find that you’re naturally a good coach, and you want to start addressing bigger issues in sit down sessions, by all means go for it.
-From a Minimum Effective Management standpoint though, all you really need to do is follow the model when people come to you and ask for advice.
+But a great starting point is to follow the model when people come to you and ask for advice.
 Remember it’s their decision not yours, and ask them the questions you need to ask to help them make that decision sensibly.
 You’ll find everyone’s working life is much easier as a result.